-Spider veins are common in the legs because of the fact that blood flow must work against gravity to travel back up to the heart, with the legs having to carry the largest burden of gravitary blood flow.
-This condition affects nearly half of all adults over the age of 50 in the US, and may occur as a result of hormonal changes, pregnancy, obesity, trauma, sun exposure and genetic predisposition.
-You are much more likely to develop spider veins is you have immediate relatives with the same condition.
+Spider veins are common in the legs because of the fact that blood flow must work against gravity to travel back up to the heart, with the legs having to carry the largest burden of gravity blood flow.
+This condition affects nearly half of all adults over the age of 50 in the US and may occur as a result of hormonal changes, pregnancy, obesity, trauma, sun exposure, and genetic predisposition.
+You are much more likely to develop spider veins if you have immediate relatives with the same condition.

 Our Austin vein specialists can diagnose spider veins through a physical examination and will determine an appropriate treatment method based on a thorough evaluation of your condition and medical history.
 An ultrasound may be performed to evaluate the severity of the condition and identify the underlying cause to ensure the most effective treatment approach.

 There are several minimally-invasive aesthetic treatment options available to eliminate the appearance of spider veins and allow patients to once again proudly show off their legs.
 Sclerotherapy and skin thermal treatments such as laser or thermolysis are the most common FDA-approved spider vein removal therapies.
 Newer treatment options offer patients fewer side effects, less pain, and shorter recovery times than traditional vein removal procedures.

 One of the most common and standard treatments for spider vein removal is sclerotherapy.
 Sclerotherapy involves injecting a sclerosing solution directly into the affected veins, causing them to gradually disappear.
 This procedure is typically performed in the doctor’s office and takes less than 30 minutes.
 Depending on the extent of their vein disease, patients may require two to four treatment sessions in order to achieve their desired results.